nirmeshk/diet-monkey/README.md

 If the Decoy Monkey receives an inordinate amount of requests, it is most likely from a possible DDoS attack.TODO

 - [ ] Update Proxy Server to have latency check and decoy monkey.
+Trey is working on this.